medoaz5000/Assurance/README.md

 ## License

-This project is for educational purposes.
+This project is for educational purposes, and this is my first project.